tranquilit/WAPT-Documentation/source/wapt-usage/wapt-organizational-unit.rst

   OU=computers,OU=Paris,DC=ad,DC=domain,DC=lan
   OU=service1,OU=computers,OU=Paris,DC=ad,DC=domain,DC=lan

-If an organizational unit package is defined on each level, WAPT agent will download them automatically by inheritance and apply each level and their dependencies.
+If an Organizational Unit package is defined on each level, WAPT agent will automtically download packages and configurations that are attached to each level, by inheritance, and apply attached packages and their dependencies.

 Filters and actions available with Organizational Units